alexanderi96/ly/readme.md

 - it language patch by @termgod
 - made some very minor change so that it actually works on void

+and:
+- the ability to automatically detect if it is going to be installed on a systemd or runit environment
+- small change to make it run with sway

 ## Errors
 - Shutdown and Reboot doesn't work.
 If someone would be kind enough to help me then I would really appreciate it.
 Thanks.